trilitech/tezos-developer-docs/docs/smart-contracts/testing2.md

 ### Writing automated tests
 Verifying the correctness and security of your smart contract is crucial through automated testing.
 Your test suite must include:
-- **Functionality Tests**: Verifying that all contract functions perform as intended under normal conditions.
+- Functionality Tests: Verifying that all contract functions perform as intended under normal conditions.
-- **Edge Cases**: Testing how the contract deals with unexpected or extreme inputs to ensure robustness.
+- Edge Cases: Testing how the contract deals with unexpected or extreme inputs to ensure robustness.
-- **Security Tests**: Checking for common security issues, such as reentrancy attacks, integer overflows, and underflows to ensure the contract is not vulnerable to exploits.
+- Security Tests: Checking for common security issues, such as reentrancy attacks, integer overflows, and underflows to ensure the contract is not vulnerable to exploits.
-- **Gas Optimization**: Ensuring that the contract operations are gas-efficient, conserving resources and minimizing transaction fees.
+- Gas Optimization: Ensuring that the contract operations are gas-efficient, conserving resources and minimizing transaction fees.

 ### Runing tests
 To run the tests: